Peace-Ada/H-FUEL-STATION-SALES-PERFORMANCE-ANALYSIS-2025-/README.md

 The good news: every one of these findings is fixable.
-The data has already identified where the opportunities are — the next step is acting on them.
+The data has already identified where the opportunities are, the next step is acting on them.

 Data fuels better decisions.